bmuenzenmeyer/bmuenzenmeyer.github.io/_posts/2018-5-8-css-in-jss.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">How &#39;bout that CSS-in-JS? <a href="https://t.co/mcR9scUhQq">pic.twitter.com/mcR9scUhQq</a></p>&mdash; Brad Frost (@brad_frost) <a href="https://twitter.com/brad_frost/status/993920969990397952?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I cannot help but be slightly triggered by the tweet.
 The code snippet demonstrates a fundamental misunderstanding of React and how to apply styles to React components.
 Anyone seasoned in front end cringes.
 But to package this up and say "How ’bout that CSS-IN-JS?" really misses the mark for me.
-It’s a strawman.
+This is not Brad’s code (he knows better): it’s a strawman.
 Perhaps a throwaway joke.
 But what it also does is dangerously conflate CSS-IN-JS with inline styles.
+To associate that code with CSS-IN-JS is disingenuous.
+Some readers of that tweet may misunderstand Brad's intent and come to the conclusion that THAT is CSS-IN-JSS.
+We aren’t constructively furthering the conversation this way.
 Most CSS-IN-JS solutions now output classes.
 Full stop.

 #### We Drive into the Future Using Only Our Rearview Mirror